marcaurele/gandi-2-terraform/README.md

 [![Build status](https://github.com/marcaurele/gandi-2-terraform/workflows/Build%20status/badge.svg)](https://github.com/marcaurele/gandi-2-terraform/actions)

-This tool aims to simplify managin DNS recods using Terrafom by making the initial import through a single operation.
+This tool aims to simplify managing DNS recods using Terrafom by making the initial import through a single operation.
 It fetches DNS records from one or multiple domains you own with [Gandi.net](https://gandi.et) and generates TF files with the corresponding records' resources using `gandi_livedns_record` and defining each record in a set (see the example output).
+It will output all the `terraform import` command to execute for the records.

 ## Install